Victoria Coach Station, London Victoria

 The Victoria Coach Station left luggage office, opposite Gate 6, is open seven days a week from 7am to 10:45pm.
 It's worth noting that the cost of leaving a bag here is cheaper than using the left luggage office at nearby Victoria Rail Station (although the rail station office has slightly longer hours, being open until midnight).

 Travellers with disabilities and/or special needs can access Victoria Coach Station's free mobility assistance service.
-Note that this must be pre-booked at least 24 hours in advance of travel, either online or by phoning the Victoria Coach Station mobility lounge on 020 7027 2520.
+This can be booked online

 The service includes access to a special wheelchair-friendly lounge (located near the ticket office) with disabled toilet facilities, help with luggage, and assistance to and from the coach.
 The coach station is step-free and there are further disabled toilets in both the Arrivals and Departures halls.